Émilie Gamelin: Veneration

 In 1960, investigations were begun with the intention of starting the cause for Gamelin's possible beatification and canonization.
-On 31 May 1981 the inquiry was formally begun in the Archdiocese of Montreal, and Gamelin was thereby proclaimed a Servant of God (the first of four steps on the path to Roman Catholic sainthood).
+On 31 May 1981, the inquiry was formally begun in the Archdiocese of Montreal, and Gamelin was thereby proclaimed a Servant of God (the first of four steps on the path to Roman Catholic sainthood).

 In 1983, an inquiry into Gamelin's canonization cause was begun by a diocesan tribunal.
 The evidence heard by the tribunal was compiled into a document called a positio, which was sent to Rome and presented to the Congregation for the Causes of the Saints.
 The positio was examined by a committee of expert theologians and, upon their recommendation, Pope John Paul II declared Gamelin to be Venerable (the second of the four stages of sainthood) on 23 December 1993.

 Also in 1983, a 13-year-old boy named Yannick Fréchette was observed to make a surprising recovery from leukemia following prayer directed to Mother Émilie Gamelin.
 The medical file relating to this case was submitted to doctors in Rome, and in 1999 those doctors unanimously declared Fréchette's recovery to be a miracle, attributable to the intercession of Gamelin.
 The healing was formally acknowledged as an authentic miracle by Pope John Paul II on 18 December 2000.
 The declaration of a miracle enabled Gamelin to meet the requirements for beatification, the third of the four stages of sainthood, and on 7 October 2001 Pope John Paul II beatified her.
 As a result of her beatification, Gamelin received the title "Blessed", and public veneration to her was authorized by the Roman Catholic Church in areas associated with her.

 Legacy

-Today the Sisters of Providence serve in 9 countries: Canada, United States, Chile, Philippines, Argentina, El Salvador, Cameroon, Haiti and Egypt.
+Today, the Sisters of Providence serve in 9 countries: Canada, the United States, Chile, the Philippines, Argentina, El Salvador, Cameroon, Haiti, and Egypt.
 The Providence Centre is located on Grenet Street in Montreal.
 It accommodates the General Administration of the congregation, the Centre Émilie-Gamelin and the Sisters of Providence Museums and the Archives.

 The Asylum of Providence was demolished in 1963.
-Since 1995, this land (formally known as Square Berri) was renamed Place Émilie-Gamelin.
+Since 1995, this land (formally known as Square Berri) has been known as Place Émilie-Gamelin.

+Statue

-A statue of Gamelin, created in 1999 by artist Raoul Hunter, stands in the Rue Sainte-Catherine exit of Berri-UQAM Metro station.
+A 1999 bronze sculpture of Gamelin by Raoul Hunter is installed in the Saint Catherine Street exit of Montreal's Berri-UQAM station, in Quebec, Canada.

+An identical bronze sculpture is installed in the vestibule of Providence Care Center in Calgary Alberta.
+Providence Care Center is part of the Father Lacombe Care Society which was founded by 4 Sisters of Providence in 1910 at the request of Father Albert Lacombe.